GSA/fedramp-gov/_posts/2019-05-08-meet-fedramps-customer-success-manager.md

 **What is top of mind for you for FedRAMP’s Customer Success Lane?**

-The FedRAMP PMO has a tailored approach to how we engage with our community by using multiple communication channels such as our blog, social media, listserv, website, in-person training, one-on-one meetings (and many more).
+The FedRAMP PMO has a tailored approach to how we engage with our community by using multiple communication channels such as our blog, social media, listserv, website, in-person training, one-on-one meetings, and many more.
 Our messaging is also personalized based on our audience, purpose, and intended goals or outcomes of the engagement.
 Your success is our success with the goal of protecting federal information within cloud technologies.

 **What does your day to day look like?**